markusreynolds1989-archive/WallJumper/README.md

 The walls are basic squares that go up almost infinitely.
 Level ups occur that make the game more challenging as you go up.
 If you die you get a score that tells you how far you've gone.

+## Game Loop Code
+1. When player goes above 0 in Y it will reset their Y position to 790.
+If they drop below 790 they will get a game over with their score.
+If they get hit or touch spikes they will lose a life.
+2. When they jump up over 0, 2 new walls will be created.
+The first time this happens the floor just won't be reproduced so it should go away.